-2019-001 Implementation of GASB 75 Other Postemployment Benefits
+2020-001 GASB 75 Other Postemployment Benefits

 Criteria or Specific Requirement: The Governmental Accounting Standards Board's (GASB) Statement No. 75 Accounting and Financial Reporting for Postemployment Benefits Other than Pensions require that governments with more than 100 employees that provide other postemployment benefits obtain biannually an actuarial study to determine the government's other postemployment benefit liability (OPEB).
+For governments with fewer than 100 employees, a calculation using the specified alternative method measurement in place of an actuarial study may be performed.

-Condition: The District did not have an actuarial valuation done to determine its OPEB liability and related expense as of June 30, 2019.
+Condition: The District did not have an actuarial valuation done to determine its OPEB liability and related expense as of June 30, 2020.